Boy dies of Ebola in Liberia, first fatality in months

 The source of the virus is being investigated and Liberia has requested the assistance of two experts from the Centers for Disease Control and Prevention in the United States.

-"Our working hypothesis is that the virus is reintroduced into the human population through uninfected people and we know that it is a possibility that people who have been infected with the virus previously may continue to transmit," said the Liberia country representative for the U.N.
-World Health Organization, Dr. Alex Gasasira.
+"In some people who have recovered from Ebola virus disease the virus can persist in parts of the body the immune system cannot reach," said the Liberia country representative for the U.N.
+World Health Organization, Alex Gasasira.

+"Even though they are healthy it is possible for them to continue to shed the virus in certain body fluids."

 The U.N. health agency has twice declared the West African nation Ebola-free, once on May 9 and again on Sept.
 3. Liberia's last Ebola death was in July.